Mookie Betts Player Props: Dodgers vs. Phillies

 Mookie Betts At The Plate

-- Among qualified batters, he ranks 77th in batting average, while his on-base percentage ranks 23rd and he is 13th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 70th, his on-base percentage ranks 22nd, and he is 13th in the league in slugging.

-- Betts will look to extend his four-game hitting streak.
-He's batting .227 with two homers over the course of his last outings.
+- Betts will look to extend his five-game hitting streak.
+He's batting .318 with two homers over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.